 Involves either theoretical research or empirical research that identifies an issue or question, reviews literature, designs a study, gathers and analyzes data or evidence, and presents interpretations or conclusions.
 Offered every semester.
 Prerequisites: 27 Credit hours; EDF 660; Application Required

-In the Winter 2011 semester, Graduate Council passed Guidelines for the Preparation of Theses and Dissertations.
-These guidelines, along with supporting electronic forms, are available on the The Graduate School's Thesis and Dissertation Information page.
+The Guidelines for the Preparation of Theses and Dissertations, along with supporting electronic forms, are available on the The Graduate School's Thesis and Dissertation Information page.
 Candidates considering completing ED 695 should review these guidelines.